U.S. flag

 • Counseling

-CIRC also has the following services:
+CIRC also offers the following services:

 • CIRC provides “Red Cards” that list your rights that you can give to immigration officers.
 Red cards are available in Amharic, Arabic, Bengali, Chinese, Haitian Creole, Portuguese, Spanish and Somali.
 Find them at KYR Trainings, in the CIRC Office, and by mail upon request.
+Please note: This guidance is not legal advice or a legal opinion of the City of Cambridge.
+You should consult with legal counsel about specific questions and concerns and to determine how the information in this material affects you.

 Visit the State's website for the Emergency Planning Guide for Families made by the Office of Attorney General.
 Click to view the guides in English, Kreyòl Ayisyen (Haitian Creole), Español, and Português.